 This is a long death bending the sawgrass,

-who make us feel, watching them, we’ve escaped,
+make us feel as though we’ve somehow escaped,

 An anchor of knots, the python rides down